 Statutory Shared Parental Pay is 39 weeks minus the number of weeks of statutory maternity (or adoption) pay or maternity allowance taken by the mother or adopter.
-ShPP is paid at the rate of £151.97 a week or 90% of your average weekly earnings, whichever is lower.
+ShPP is paid at the rate as determined by gov.uk a week or 90% of your average weekly earnings, whichever is lower.